markwal/Huzzah-Weather-Display/README.md

 Huzzah Weather Display
 ================
- by Andy Doro & Dano Wall

-Modified from https://github.com/squix78/esp8266-projects/tree/master/arduino-ide/weather-station-v2 to work with Adafruit hardware.
+Modified from https://github.com/squix78/esp8266-projects/tree/master/arduino-ide/weather-station-v2 by Daniel Eichhorn to work with Adafruit hardware.

-The weather icons are from http://www.alessioatzeni.com/meteocons/ Alessio is accepting donations for his work.
+The weather icons are from http://www.alessioatzeni.com/meteocons/ Alessio Attzeni is accepting donations for his work.

 Hardware: